These regulations enter into force on 1 January 2017.

 In the case of an exam based on lectures, students must be allowed at least one opportunity to retake the exam.
-A school’s management board or the director of an independent institute may restrict the number of times a student may retake a passed exam based on lectures, unless a higher grade is required to continue studies.
+A faculty council or the director of an independent institute may restrict the number of times a student may retake a passed exam based on lectures, unless a higher grade is required to continue studies.
 If classes are held in the first (I), second (II) or third (III) period, the exam may be retaken during the following period.
 If, however, classes are held in the fourth (IV) period, the retake must be arranged within a reasonable time of the end of the fourth period.

 Students must be notified of the exam and retake dates in good time.

 A thesis that has been assessed and approved cannot be resubmitted.
-A study module that has been assigned an average grade and entered into the student register cannot be reassessed either, unless otherwise decided by the relevant school.
+A study module that has been assigned an average grade and entered into the student register cannot be reassessed either, unless otherwise decided by the relevant faculty.

 A retake opportunity need not be arranged for in-class assessments of coursework and learning processes, with the exception of exams based on lectures.